 - If weather conditions will not safely allow a driver to pull over at a hotel or rest stop and stop for 10 hours off-duty, then the driver may extend their drive time up to two hours.

 - This exception does not mean a driver can work longer because of bad weather.
 If a driver can safely stop and layover within an 11-hour drive time, they are required to do so, provided they cannot make it back to their home terminal within 14 hours (or under the 16-hour exception) if available.

-- Drivers may be placed on shut down (at roadside) until the driver has accumulated enough off-duty time to be back in compliance.
+- Drivers may be placed on shut down (at roadside) until they have accumulated enough off-duty time to be back in compliance.

 - State and local law enforcement officials may assess fines.

-- FMCSA may levy civil penalties on a driver or carrier, ranging from $1,000–$11,000 per violation depending on the severity.
+- The Federal Motor Carrier Safety Administration may levy civil penalties on a driver or carrier, ranging from $1,000 to $11,000 per violation depending on the severity.

-- The carrier's safety rating can be downgraded for a pattern of violations.
+- A carrier's safety rating can be downgraded for a pattern of violations.

-- Federal criminal penalties can be brought against carriers who knowingly and willfully allow or require HOS violations; or against drivers who knowingly and willfully violate the HOS regulations.
+- Federal criminal penalties can be brought against carriers who knowingly and willfully allow or require violations; or against drivers who knowingly and willfully violate the regulations.